Myth / Slavic Mythology

 - Rusalka is a boss in Bravely Default.

-- Veles is PS238's take on the "Trickster God" supervillain archetype, and sends a group of heroes into Koschei's egg, which is a Pocket Dimension.
+- Veles is PS238's take on the "Trickster God" supervillain archetype.
+Apparently, he and Perun need to fight each year to make the seasons work; Perun isn't around anymore, so Atlas took over his role.
+When Atlas returns to his home planet, Veles chooses his successor by sending a group of heroes into Koschei's egg, which is a Pocket Dimension.
+A helpful Baba Yaga also appears.

 - In the Doctor Who Expanded Universe, Koschei is the real name of the Master.
 The tendency of EU Time Lords to have Earth mythology names has not been elaborated on.